 - The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Bulldog Agenda GmbH, he or she may at any time contact any employee of the controller.
-The employee of the Bulldog Agenda GmbH will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Bulldog Agenda GmbH, he or she may at any time contact any employee of the controller.
+The employee of Bulldog Agenda GmbH will arrange the restriction of the processing.

 f) Right to data portability